 How tall must a child be to sit in a car seat?

 With age-specific car seat safety rules.
-Automakers typically design airbags to protect adults who are over 5 feet tall and weigh about 150 pounds.
+Automakers typically design airbags to protect adults over 5 feet tall and weigh about 150 pounds.

 How tall do I have to be to sit in the front seat in California?

 All other children 8 to 16 years of age or taller than 4 feet 9 inches must wear a seat belt in the vehicle.
-Children under the age of 8 must be seated in a child car seat in the back seat of the vehicle.
+Children under the age of 8 must be seated in a child car seat in the vehicle’s back seat.

-No, children between the ages of 6 months and 4 years must use a rear-facing or forward-facing child seat with integrated harness.
-Children between the ages of 4 and 7 must use a forward-facing child seat with integrated harness or an approved booster seat.
+No, children between 6 months and 4 years old must use a rear-facing or forward-facing child seat with an integrated harness.
+Children between the ages of 4 and 7 must use a forward-facing child seat with an integrated harness or an approved booster seat.

 When can my child stop using a booster seat in California?

-Children under the age of 8 must be secured in a car seat or booster seat in the rear.
+Children under 8 must be secured in a car or booster seat in the rear.
 Children 8 years of age or reaching 4’9 inches in height may be secured with a booster seat but must at least be secured with a seat belt.

 What are the weight requirements for booster seats in California?

-California law requires all children under 2 years of age to ride in a rear-facing car seat, unless the child weighs more than 40 pounds or is more than 40 inches tall.
-Children under 8 years of age must be secured in a car seat or booster seat.
+California law requires all children under 2 years of age to ride in a rear-facing car seat unless the child weighs more than 40 pounds or is more than 40 inches tall.
+Children under 8 must be secured in a car seat or booster seat.